The League

-The League is an American sitcom that aired on FX and later FXX from October 29, 2009, to December 9, 2015, for a total of seven seasons.
-The series, set in Chicago, Illinois, is a semi-improvised comedy show about a fantasy football league, its members, and their everyday lives.
+The League is an American television sitcom that aired on FX and later FXX from October 29, 2009, to December 9, 2015, for a total of seven seasons.
+The series, set in Chicago, is a semi-improvised comedy show about a fantasy football league, its members, and their everyday lives.

 Premise

 Set in Chicago, the series revolves around six friends who participate in a fantasy football league.
 The show follows the friends, who would do anything to win, while also dealing with the after effects of their pranks and often dangerous antics they perform on one another.